Safer than a Stark Wedding

 Easier to understand than Sydney roads

 Some of the CoinJar team were in Sydney the other week, and it’s safe to say we were lucky to get out alive.
 I had cab drivers asking me for directions!
 If Sydneysiders can navigate their road network, they can definitely navigate the Blockchain.
-Side note – we attended the .
+Side note – we attended the Sydney Meetup.
 Sydney’s bitcoin community is doing some really interesting stuff.

 This is a sore point for us Melbournites, as a lot of people think the money would be better spent on public transport.
 We really wanted to make the point that the government tends to push money into outdated infrastructure projects.
 Something we love about bitcoin is that it is self-organising and crowdsourced, both in resource and capital.
 This means that resources can’t be allocated without a true technical consensus.
 Alongside this, the infrastructure of Bitcoin facilitates a global and digital economy.
-The poster spurred a hashtag of
+The poster spurred a hashtag of other things more useful than the East West link.

 Less confusing than Newtown fashion